dhanushreddy291/supertokens-nestjs-solidjs-drizzle-neon-authorize/README.md

 - [Supertokens](https://supertokens.com) account
 - Node.js installed locally

-> **Important**: This setup uses `localtunnel` to expose your local backend API for Neon Authorize configuration. **Be aware that your backend will be publicly accessible as long as the tunnel is active.** Remember to shut down the tunnel when you are finished.
+> **Important**: This setup uses `localtunnel` to expose your local backend API for Neon RLS Authorize configuration. **Be aware that your backend will be publicly accessible as long as the tunnel is active.** Remember to shut down the tunnel when you are finished.

 ## Local Development Setup